covidsafewatch/website/input/about/index.md

 * It is crucial to us that privacy and security issues are addressed promptly and communicated in an inclusive and open manner.
 * We believe transparency is essential to achieve both of these goals without compromising either.
 Compromising privacy risks people’s lives by undermining public trust in the systems built to protect them.
 * This can only be achieved by direct collaboration with engineers using transparent open source platforms as the UK National Health Service and German Ministry of Health.
-* We advocate for direct collaboration with engineers using open source platforms just as the <a href="https://twitter.com/NHSX/status/1258453749691027465?s=19">UK National Health Service</a>, and the <a href="https://tcn-coalition.org/members/">TCN Coalition</a>.
+* This can only be achieved by direct collaboration with engineers using transparent open source collaborative platforms just as the <a href="https://twitter.com/NHSX/status/1258453749691027465?s=19">UK National Health Service</a>, and the <a href="https://tcn-coalition.org/members/">TCN Coalition</a>.

 # Geoffrey Huntley